Golden Globes Put on an Event That Could Have Been Put in an Email

 The Golden Globes are typically a valuable stop on the awards circuit leading up to the Oscars.
 For the Emmys, they have far less impact primarily due to their differing eligibility calendars.
 In a vague attempt to repair their public image following the revelations that the organization had zero Black members while also demonstrating patterns of unethical and inappropriate behavior, the 103-member org tried to move forward.
 It’s safe to say that their efforts were met with an unenthusiastic thud.

-On the TV side, the Globes gave huge bragging rights to Amazon Prime Video (“The Underground Railroad”), HBO Max (“Hacks”) and HBO (“Succession”) on Sunday night — but whether they can actually tout those big wins remains the unanswered question.
+On the TV side, the Globes gave series wins to HBO (drama, for “Succession”), HBO Max (comedy, for “Hacks”) and Amazon Prime Video (limited series, for “The Underground Railroad”) on Sunday night — but whether they can actually tout those big wins remains the unanswered question.

 For Amazon, winning the limited series/TV movie Golden Globe for Barry Jenkins’ “The Underground Railroad” is a triumph and a bit of a redemption for the project, after the critically acclaimed miniseries came up empty at the Emmy Awards in September.
 But will there be congratulatory ads or any sort of victory lap for the streamer?
 Perhaps internally, but in an odd year for the Globes, that may have to be it.

 Meanwhile, in a normal awards season, HBO Max would be gloating over the comedy series victory for “Hacks” over Emmy winner “Ted Lasso.”
-Instead, FX could brag about the drama actress win for “Pose” star Michaela Jaé Rodriguez, who was nominated — but didn’t win — the Emmy in September.
+And FX could highlight the drama actress win for “Pose” star Michaela Jaé Rodriguez, who was nominated — but didn’t win — the Emmy in September.

 For her part, Rodriguez posted the win on her Instagram account — and this indeed was a history-making event, as Rodriguez is the first trans actress to win a Golden Globe.

-HBO’s “Succession,” already an Emmy darling, is looking to make inroads at the SAG Awards finally — and a successful showing at the Globes would normally be a part of that campaign.
-But, instead, “Succession” won for best drama, drama actor (Jeremy Strong) and drama supporting actress (Sarah Snook).
+HBO’s “Succession,” already an Emmy darling, won this year’s Globes for best drama, drama actor (Jeremy Strong) and supporting actress (Sarah Snook).
+Next up, the show is looking to finally make inroads at the SAG Awards — and a successful showing at the Globes would normally be a part of that campaign.

-And then there’s the unprecedented win for “Squid Game” star O Yeong-su, who was named best supporting TV actor.
+And then there’s the unprecedented win for “Squid Game” star O Yeong-su, who was named best supporting actor.
 Netflix hopes to keep the “Squid Game” momentum going as the show angles for SAG and Emmy nominations.
-A Globes win — believed to be the first TV acting win for a non-English production — would normally be a big deal.
+A Globes win — believed to be the first TV acting win for a non-English production — would normally be a big deal in “Squid Game’s” path toward awards history.
+This year?
+Not so much.

-Also setting up for Emmy season is Hulu’s “Dopesick,” which scored a limited series actor win for Michael Keaton.
+And then, also setting up for Emmy season is Hulu’s “Dopesick,” which scored a limited series actor win for Michael Keaton.
+Will Keaton’s Globes victory help or hinder his chances later this year?

-Overall, HBO and HBO Max are probably biting their tongue at the moment, eager to scream from the rooftops about their Globes dominance — if it were a normal year.
+Overall, HBO and HBO Max are probably biting their tongues at the moment, eager to scream from the rooftops about their Globes dominance in TV categories — if it were a normal year.
 HBO led with four wins, followed by HBO Max with two.
 Amazon Prime Video, FX, Apple TV Plus, Hulu and Netflix each went away with one.

 FILM